 INTRODUCTION

 The world of education faces many problems because of the rapid changes in the world around us.
-Education professionals, especially teachers, must face the change process wisely and strategically (Pohan, 2018)Educators have a strategic role in directing students to play an important role in educating young people to face today's and future problems (Darmadi, 2015).
+Education professionals, especially teachers, must face the change process wisely and strategically (Pohan, 2018).
+Educators have a strategic role in directing students to play an important role in educating young people to face today's and future problems (Darmadi, 2015).
 The responsibility for the quality of education rests with the teacher.
 The function of a manager who plans to learn, implements it in the classroom, monitors student competence, and produces certified graduates is an inherent element of a teacher's work that cannot be separated (Hafriani, 2019; Nugroho & Marzuki, 2019; Purwanto et al., 2013).
 The importance of teachers as the main pillar of improving the overall quality of education cannot be overstated to adopt a future educational paradigm (Harding et al., 2020; Hasibuan, 2014; Rozak et al., 2019; Saweduling, 2013)

 The teaching profession is not arbitrary; rather, it is significant and affects the country's fate.
 As a result, the instructor must be a person with a strong sense of self, who sets good examples and plans of time, and who studies seriously and thoroughly.
 Students must also adopt a new perspective, namely that school is not a must, but an obligation; those students are not passive participants, but active participants; those students are powerless but have the power to achieve what they want.
 Article 40 paragraph 2 of Law Number 20 of 2003 concerning the National Education System expressly states that educators and education personnel are obliged to: (1) create an educational environment that is meaningful, fun, creative, dynamic, and dialogical; (2) have a professional commitment to improving the quality of education; and (3) setting an example and maintaining the good name of the institution, profession, and position following the mandate given to him.
 Therefore, teachers no longer only serve the interests of the authorities as "state apparatus", but as "servants of humanity", devoting their lives to "humanize" the nation's generation in a "whole" and "complete" (intellectual intelligent, emotional intelligent) way. according to the demands of the times, and spiritually) in a way that follows the demands of the times (UU Sisdiknas, 2003).